imbaky/Asl-to-Speech/README.md

 The path of the **Myo SDK** should look similar to **C:\myo-sdk-win-0.9.0\bin**
 * Download the [myo-python](https://github.com/NiklasRosenstein/myo-python/archive/master.zip)
 * Extract the **master.zip** on your desktop
-* In the command prompt, go in the directory
+* In the command prompt, go in the directory of myo-python/

   ```
     cd myo-python